jehayesms/jean-hayes-ai-analytics/_posts/2025-10-21-fabric-ai-content-understanding.md

 ![fabricaicu7](/assets/images/fabric-ai-cu/fabricaicu07.png)

-Paste the Resource ID in the Resource identifier when creating the private endpoint.
-Next, click on the drop-down box for the Target sub-resource and click on **Cognitive Services**.
+Paste the Resource ID in the Resource identifier.
+Click on the drop-down box for the Target sub-resource and select **Cognitive Services**.

 ![fabricc8](/assets/images/fabric-ai-cu/fabricaicu08.png)